MW0MWZ/MMDVM_Stack/firmware/README.md

 Please remember to set your "UARTSpeed" to the correct value (probably 460800) in the expert editor: http://pi-star/admin/expert/edit_mmdvmhost.php

+**Note - these firmwares should be concidered ALPHA release currently, this is very early in the test phase.

 ZUM Radio-MMDVM 0.9

     apt-get remove stm32flash